sishtiaq/RSE16/HappyRSE.md

 I don't want to just talk at the front of the room.

 I don't have the answers.
-We all want to hear what everyone has to say.
+We all want/need to hear what everyone has to say.

+Drink+snacks.
+Need some food, etc to relax people. ???

 I will introduce each Section.
 We'll workshop each one; the workshops will report back.

-[In serial or in parallel?
-We could give each Bucket Topic to one group, another Topic to another.]
+I’m going to talk for 5min about myself, and about the session.
+I’ll introduce the Topics (Here&Now, Work, Work 2, Life, Priorities).
+My notes contain the sub-topics and some answers to the issues in these Topics but I won’t be showing them that.
+I’ll say that I want them to: analyze (moan, dump luggage); discuss; and then come up with actions to issues on these Topics.

+There will be a station (flipboard chart, table with A0 paper) in each corner of the room.
+I’ll send 20% to each station.
+They have 10mins to analyze, and then 10mins to come up constructive ideas.
+I’ll ring a buzzer at each 10min.
+20min at their station in total.

+Then they are random shuffled and sent to a different station.
+Repeat analyze/dump.

+Once everyone’s done a few stations, the stations get to report back to everyone.

 We will then wonder amongst the Groups, we will all write down concrete actions on their Posters that will make us happier.
 So, everyone will go away with a small list of things they can change to make themselves happier.

-Drink+snacks.
-Need some food, etc to relax people. ???

-Equipment and room structure.
-Projector in the front; Tables with A0 paper; chairs around the room.

 # Me
 - 5', 10'